Nintendo Switch system software: Controllers

 The Controllers menu allows controllers to be paired, disconnected, or reconnected.
 The 3.0.0 update added the "Find Controllers" option, which allows any nearby controllers that have been paired to be remotely turned on and vibrated, to help find lost controllers.

+Virtual Game Cards

+Introduced in version 20.0.0, the Virtual Game Cards menu allows the user to manage digital games purchased in the Nintendo eShop similar to physical game cards, allowing the user to load, move, and lend them to another system tied to the users' Nintendo Account or Nintendo Account Family Group.

 Settings

 The Settings option allows for system settings to be changed, and includes other functionality, such as creating Miis.

 Recovery Mode

-The Nintendo Switch has a hidden Recovery Mode (RCM) feature, which can be accessed by powering off the unit, then using a specially-constructed jig to short-circuit some pins on the right-hand Joy-Con connector, and then holding down the volume up button while powering on the unit.
+The Nintendo Switch has a hidden Recovery Mode (RCM) feature, which can be accessed by powering off the unit, then using a specially constructed jig to short-circuit two pins on the right-hand Joy-Con connector, and then holding down the volume up button while powering on the unit.
 The unit would then boot without the Nintendo logo, indicating that Recovery Mode has been successfully activated.
+The feature is also used as an exploit on unpatched version 1.0.0 units to run homebrew software, which has been investigated for the purpose of digital forensics acquisition.